The Peony meaning derives from its link to the sun and this makes it a perfect gift as a Leo birth flower.

 The paeans were also perhaps the first charms to be chanted over wounds however the definition expanded to include all kinds of chants.

 Paean was He-of-Paeonia and Paeonia took its name from Peony flower.
-Nicolas Culppeper classifies it as a herb under the dominion of the sun which echoes the its association to the greek sun god.
+Nicolas Culppeper classifies it as a herb under the dominion of the sun which echoes its association to the Greek sun god.

 The plant came to Greece from China and Japan through Persia.
 The Greek Peony was a single red one and the common double variety.

 The Peony was prescribed as a remedy against any afflictions caused by the moon such as nightmares, melancholy.
 Additionally it was used to prevent insanity and convulsions.

 In ancient China the peony plant was called “King of Flowers.”
 The tree peony bloomed in spring in the southern part of China.
 While in the northern part of China it blooms in summer.